ilyaslanang/capstone_project/README.md

 `ON stg_product.product_id = stg_stock.product_id` Specifies the merge condition based on the product_id column

-`ORDER BY product_id` This clause sorts query results based on the product_id column in ascending order (default).
+`ORDER BY product_id` This script sorts query results based on the product_id column in ascending order (default).
 So, the results will be sorted by product ID.

 You can see the complete configuration in this [*fct_available_stock.sql*](https://github.com/ilyaslanang/capstone_project/blob/main/dbt_project/models/dbt-fct/fct_available_stock.sql)